TMJ Disorder Leading to Jaw Locking: Expert Advice from Dr. Adatrow

 Why is magnetic resonance imaging (MRI) prescribed for TMD?

-Magnetic resonance imaging (MRI) utilizes magnetic field pulses and radiofrequency signals rather than ionizing radiation to produce multiple digital image slices.
-Dr. Adatrow might recommend this when he needs to evaluate your TMJ's soft tissue structures like jaw muscles, disc displacements, or any other swollen structure of the joint.
+Magnetic resonance imaging (MRI) uses magnetic field pulses and radiofrequency signals rather than ionizing radiation to produce multiple digital image slices.
+Dr. Adatrow might recommend this when he needs to evaluate the soft tissue structures of your TMJ, such as jaw muscles, disc displacements, or any other swollen structure of the joint.

 Can teeth-clenching cause TMD?

-Clenching or grinding of teeth is called bruxism and can happen intentionally or unintentionally.
-It can occur during daytime or nighttime.
-When you grind your teeth, there will be excessive stress on your muscles and structures around the jaw joint and the TMJ itself.
-This leads to onset or increase in the TMD symptoms.
-Grinding of the teeth causes the wearing of your teeth and results in loss of balance in the relation of the upper and lower teeth (occlusion).
+Clenching or grinding of teeth, also known as bruxism, can happen intentionally or unintentionally, during the day or at night.
+When you grind your teeth, it places excessive stress on the muscles and structures around the jaw joint and the TMJ itself, leading to the onset or worsening of TMD symptoms.
+Teeth grinding also wears down your teeth, causing a loss of balance in the relationship between the upper and lower teeth (occlusion).

 How will my TMJ Diagnosis be evaluated in the clinic?

-Our dental team will perform an extensive clinical examination to diagnose TMJ disorder.
-Following are steps in the clinical evaluation of TMJ
+Our dental team will perform a thorough clinical examination to diagnose TMJ disorder.
+The clinical evaluation of TMJ involves the following steps:

-• Our dental team will obtain your detailed medical and dental history and history of any previous trauma.
+• Our dental team will obtain your detailed medical and dental history, including any previous trauma.

-• He will palpate your TMJ by asking you to open your mouth by 1-1.5 inches and assess whether there is any pain or tenderness while doing the same.
+• He will palpate your TMJ by asking you to open your mouth by 1-1.5 inches and assess for pain or tenderness.

-• He will feel for any TMJ sounds by placing a finger over your TMJ when you open and close your mouth.
+• He will feel for any TMJ sounds by placing a finger over your TMJ while you open and close your mouth.

 What is a health history evaluation?

-Many other health conditions can mimic TMJ disorder.
-So, Dr. Adatrow will also ask questions about your current and previous state of health, your current stress levels, any hormonal imbalances, and your medications.
-Some of these conditions include sinus or ear infections, dental cavities, or nerve disorders like trigeminal neuralgia. • Brush and floss your teeth daily.
-Remember to clean your tongue, too, to remove bacteria from your surface.
+Many health conditions can mimic TMJ disorder.
+Therefore, Dr. Adatrow will ask questions about your current and previous health status, stress levels, hormonal imbalances, and medications.
+Some conditions that can mimic TMJ disorder include sinus or ear infections, dental cavities, or nerve disorders like trigeminal neuralgia.

 Why is clinical evaluation necessary?

 History and clinical evaluation play a critical role in assessing the health of your TMJ.
-So, you should provide detailed information to ensure that we offer you the best treatment plan.
+Providing detailed information is essential for us to offer the best treatment plan.

 Should I inform my dentist about the supplements I have been consuming?

-Yes, to give our dental team a better picture of your overall health, bring a list of your medications (including supplements) with you to your appointment.
+Yes, to give our dental team a complete picture of your overall health, bring a list of your medications, including supplements, to your appointment.

 What is cone-beam computerized tomography (CBCT) scans?

-Computed tomography (CT) is a more advanced technique in which the patient is exposed to a fan-shaped x-ray beam guided to various detectors.
-The detectors move around the patient to get 360 degrees images.
-These images are received as data on a computer monitor.
-They can be reconstructed to form two-dimensional (2D) or three-dimensional ((3D) images.
-This is ideal for viewing all the bony structures of the skull and jaw regions.
+Computed tomography (CT) is a more advanced technique in which the patient is exposed to a fan-shaped x-ray beam that is guided to various detectors.
+These detectors move around the patient to capture 360-degree images.
+The images are received as data on a computer monitor and can be reconstructed to form two-dimensional (2D) or three-dimensional (3D) images.
+This method is ideal for viewing all the bony structures of the skull and jaw regions.

 Can ultrasound (US) be used in diagnosing TMJ dysfunction?

-To detect internal TMJ dysfunctions, and MRI is not a suitable technique to be utilized, ultrasound is used.
-It can be used to identify or understand soft tissue disorders or complications concerning the temporomandibular joint.
-It can visualize all soft tissue structures in and around TMJ like salivary glands, internal discs, muscles, and others.
+If an MRI is not suitable, ultrasound (US) can be used to detect internal TMJ dysfunctions.
+Ultrasound can identify soft tissue disorders or complications related to the temporomandibular joint and visualize all soft tissue structures in and around the TMJ, such as salivary glands, internal discs, and muscles.

 What is scintigraphy?

-Scintigraphy is also known as a bone scan.
-This scan will first require a dye injection into the affected area.
-Once your bones have absorbed the dye, you will be scanned to determine your bones' health.
+Scintigraphy, also known as a bone scan, requires an initial dye injection into the affected area.
+Once your bones have absorbed the dye, a scan is performed to assess the health of your bones.

 Ready to get started?